Guide to Cremation Costs in Tennessee 2023

 You can read more on our Body Donation page.

-If the deceased had no funeral plan or life insurance, what help is there to pay for funeral expenses?
+If the deceased did not have a funeral plan or life insurance, what help is there to pay for funeral expenses?

-Most counties have a limited budget to conduct Indigent Cremations.
-There can be quite stringent qualification requirements.
-Recipients of welfare programs may receive some assistance.
+Most counties have a limited budget to conduct Indigent Cremations, and qualification requirements can be quite stringent.
+Welfare program recipients may receive some assistance.
 You should contact your local county Social Services department.

 Are there green cremation alternatives in Tennessee?